treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 2. Is it acceptable to go to PyCon looking for a job?

 PyCon is a networking event.
-That doesn't necessarily mean everyone is there to get a job, but it also definitely doesn't mean it's unacceptable to job-seek at Python.
+That doesn't necessarily mean everyone is there to get a job, but it also definitely doesn't mean it's unacceptable to job-seek at PyCon.

 There is **no shame in going to PyCon with the goal of getting a new job**.
 Many of the sponsors in the Expo hall are looking to hire new developers and events like the job fair are specifically designed to bring together folks seeking work and folks seeking workers.